Oil on canvas

 There may be no other country in which so many paintings were produced during the 17th century than in the United Provinces.
 It is estimated that between 1600 and 1700 no less than 5 million paintings were executed in small and large centers of painting.
 This astronomical figure is even more surprising if we remember the distrust of holy images professed by Calvinism.
 The wave of iconoclasm had destroyed an incalculable number of works of art.
 Today, the large churches in Dutch towns still welcome the faithful with bare whitewashed plastered walls, with plain, stark spaces.
 Inscriptions and coats of arms may sometimes grace the memorial tablets and sporadic images decorate the balustrades of the galleries, but everything else is strictly imageless.

-Dutch homes however, were covered with paintings and eventually became to be pictured themselves in many interior scenes.
+Dutch homes however, were covered with paintings and eventually became to be represented themselves in many domestic interior scenes.
 It was not uncommon for a Dutch citizen to own ten or fifteen paintings, in addition to prints and large maps.
 In the homes of the well-to-do, 50 paintings could be expected.
 The fact that Dutch paintings were generally very small and easy to handle made it easier to place them on the market and increased their diffusion.
 Laborers or peasants in the countryside probably could not afford paintings, but contemporary reports suggest that even humble homes often contained drawings and prints.
 Prices varied widely.
 While many paintings fetched fewer than 20 guilders, a large-scale portrait by Rembrandt could command 500 guilders and a small scene of everyday life by Leiden master Gerrit Dou 1,000, enough to buy a comfortable house.

 Thoré-Bürger, who is considered the rediscoverer of Vermeer, wrote under the name of Wilhelm Burger.
 An exceptional enthusiast for Dutch 17th-century art, in 1866 Thoré published an important essay on the work of Vermeer which became extremely influential although it lead to some misunderstandings about Vermeer's oeuvre.
-Thoré attributed 66 pictures to Vermeer although there are only 36 paintings firmly attributed to him today.
+Thoré attributed 66 pictures to Vermeer although there are only 35 or 36 paintings firmly attributed to him today.

 Prelude 1 [1.39 MB]